KunleMichaels/nextjs-material-ui-blog/posts/material-ui-toggle-theme.md

 Initially, the content of our page receives the ``visibility: 'hidden'`` property.
 That is how it is rendered by the server, and how the client is going to receive it.
 Our visitors can't see the content until the ``useEffect`` hook is executed.
-Even if this approach slightly increases the time until visitors see the blog, we still benefit from server-side rendering: The DOM is already rendered by the server, so the time still is faster than with a usual single-page app.
+Even if this approach slightly increases the time until visitors see the blog, we still benefit from server-side rendering: The DOM is already rendered by the server, so the time is faster than with a usual single-page app.
 Also, the contents of the page are directly visible in the page HTML code, which brings benefits concerning Google and other search engines.

+## When to use context in React?
+If you have only a few props that you need to pass to a component's children and nesting is not deep, context may introduce additional complexity that should better be avoided.

+Instead, context can be applied in those cases were some data or functionality needs to be accessible by many components in different levels of your DOM.
+Another example for a good context use case is i18n.
+Your components contain text probably on all levels of the component tree.

+It should be noted that not in all cases, you want to implement the context provider on the top level of your app as we did it here.
+It is also is possible to create a context provider that only serves a subtree of your app.
+Let's take a complex table as an example which displays data about items, but it also can be filtered by different attributes, rows include checkboxes and buttons which trigger actions, etc. If this table becomes fairly complex, it might make sense to introduce a new context at the top level of this table which provides functions for managing the state of this table, potentially via a _useReducer_.
+All subcomponents of the table now can directly use these functions, which makes the app simpler.